HDR and SDR are great to enhance your TV or monitor viewing experience to the next level.

-HDR display color technology enhances the color on your Monitor or TV by increasing the color gamut, and contrast ratio as compared to SDR.
-The HDR display’s output looks better with more clarity and appears lifelike.
+HDR display color technology is a revolutionary advancement in visual display technology that enhances the color on your Monitor or TV by increasing the color gamut and contrast ratio as compared to SDR.

 In this post, I will discuss the comparison of HDR vs SDR in detail.